Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 Most AI hiring advice collapses that into a prompt.

 Paste in a resume.
 Paste in a job description.
 Ask the model whether the candidate is a fit.
+The risk is that hiring AI becomes another opaque decision layer rather than a better evidence layer; the U.S. EEOC has warned that employers can be responsible when algorithmic tools create [discriminatory employment outcomes](https://www.eeoc.gov/select-issues-assessing-adverse-impact-software-algorithms-and-artificial-intelligence-used-employment "hiring, ai, accountability | EEOC").

 That can be useful, but a software system needs memory.
 It should remember what evidence was used, distinguish missing information from a weak score, separate recruiter matching from applicant optimization, and explain how a tailored resume was grounded in actual work history.